Most people experience dry eye at one point or another in their life. It’s rarely serious and can be corrected with simple holistic approach.

 - Regulate the humidity in your office or home if possible.
 (35-50% humidity is suggested.)

-Testimonial from a 69 years old lady who had severe dry eye syndrome for many years: “Mimi, I want you to know that now my dry eye problem seems to be gone as well as old-age sight.
+Testimonial from a 69 years old lady who had severe dry eye syndrome for many years after Lasik surgery: “Mimi, I want you to know that now my dry eye problem seems to be gone as well as old-age sight.
 Cannot pinpoint which helped me but I just practiced relaxation (blinking, yawning, palming) and the chart you told me to do for my closeup reading problem.
 Now I can read menus and smaller prints, and these also helped me to eliminate the need for the medicated eye drops for my dry eyes.
 I was still wiping off the tears coming down on my cheeks every 20 minutes or so.
 Then I remembered you telling me to apply YL’s Frankincense essential oil around the eyes.
 That must helped even more.
 I have no more tears coming down on my cheeks.
 Thanks for saving me from both of my eye problems so simply!”

 If you need help on your natural healing of dry eyes, contact us at HappyEyesight.